How to Add SSL to Your Internal Intranet 4 options for secure HTTPS access inside your network.

 - Requires internal DNS to match public domain

-Some certificate authorities allow you to validate and secure intranet URLs that aren't publicly reachable, but this often requires additional steps and may cost more.
+If you want to purchase a standalone SSL certificate (not a wildcard), it's easiest when your internal domain uses a standard ending (.net, .com, .org, etc.).
+Some certificate authorities will secure intranet URLs that aren't publicly reachable, but this often requires extra validation steps and may cost more.

 - Great for real internal hostnames or IPs